thradams/thradams.github.io/lounge/vlas.md

-## Arrays with size
+# Arrays with size using VLA syntax

-1 - Sample using C VLAs syntax
+### 1 - Sample using C VLAs syntax

 ```c